Where can we see Jesus today?

 They all point to Jesus’ presence not only in the past but today as well.
 They support the reality of a Creator, the reality of sin, the Bible’s reliability and revelation, Jesus's life, death, resurrection, ascension & Spiritual presence down to the present day.
 These facts provide a reasonable foundation for the Christian worldview in today’s world.

 Moreover these facts apply today to you: your existence is evidence of God.
 Your life, every breath you take, is evidence for God.
 Your Bible reliably explains your sin, the struggle & grace in your life.
 And it establishes facts about your saviour.
 Such facts from the past remain relevant to what’s true in the present in your world today.

 -Archaeological finds increasingly confirm the places and events of the Bible.

 -Mendel’s Accountant, shows the deleterious effects of mutations over time, disproving evolution as a source of complexity.

--Problems with uniformitarian long-age calculations, which instead support cataclysmic events in the Biblical worldview.
+-Problems with uniformitarian long-age calculations, support the cataclysmic events in the Biblical worldview.

 -Consequences of Godly morals, vs self-centred ones.

 -Consequences of civilisations operating "under God” according to the Bible, vs "under self"

 -Consequences of a Biblical worldview are consistently better for individuals, families, politics, war, science, economics, psychology, ethics - and the consequences are often life & death.
 This suggests that this worldview is best aligned with reality. (ie. true.)